ArdaSaygan/PQ-Aggregation-via-Recursive-SNARKs/README.md

 > ⚠️ **Warning:** This is a research prototype.
 It has **not** been audited and may contain bugs or security vulnerabilities. **Do not use in production environments.**

-This repository contains the implementation of an ongoing research project conducted at **TÜBİTAK National Research Institute of Electronics and Cryptology**.
-The project explores **post-quantum signature aggregation using recursive SNARKs**.

 ---

 ## Getting Started